 - Supreme quality - designed, engineered, and assembled in USA to guarantee water safety &...

-- Premium long-lasting filters remove up to 99% of contaminants such as chlorine, taste,...
+- Only technology to remove up to 99% of impurities including arsenic, chlorine, lead,...

 The clean water then passes through the membrane before getting sent to a holding tank or storage reservoir for later use.
 Reverse osmosis machines can also be used on dehumidifier water, typically collected in basins located right beside an electrical outlet where the machine is plugged in all day long with power on while it sucks out moisture from the air.